lcarsde/lcarswm/readme.md

 ## Logo
 The logo is a xpm file.
 It needs to be located in /usr/share/pixmaps and must be named lcarswm.xpm.
 It can be exchanged.
 The only restriction is that the logo height needs to be 40px.
 The bars will adjust to the width.
-## Notes to myself :-)
-* The main method needs to be outside of any packages so that the compiler can find it.

 ## Sources
 There are common* and native* source directories under `src`.
 Everything that interacts with XLib or other native resources is in native.
 Everything that has no native dependency is in the common* directories.
 The goal is to keep the native code as small as possible and put as much as possible in the common part.